A photo of attorney Yan Fu in front of a courthouse

 Prior to launching The Fu Firm, Yan worked at a well-regarded New York litigation firm.

 Yan also volunteers his time with other organizations, including the Sonia and Celina Sotomayor Judicial Internship Program (“SCSJIP”).
-SCSJIP seeks to cultivate and develop future leaders by placing high school, college, and law students in judicial internships in state and federal courts.
-SCSJIP’s goal is to increase diversity in the legal profession by educating and empowering students from underserved communities and diverse backgrounds.
-Yan is the head of the law school division of the SCSJIP and serves on the organization’s board of directors.
+The SCSJIP seeks to cultivate and develop future leaders by cultivating and developing future leaders from underserved communities through judicial internships, educational experiences, and the resources necessary to achieve their professional goals.
+Yan is the First Vice President of the SCSJIP and serves on the organization’s board of directors.

 Education